 Now how do you fight the good fight and become an ally?

 Step #1 Start with self-education

 It is going to take a time investment on your part.
 How you do this is entirely up to you.
 If you are a person who would rather be dead than read a book or pick up a newspaper, then don’t do it!
 Listen to a podcast!
 If you’re more of a visual learner, then try watching a documentary.
 We have an entire series on Risha Talks that can help teach you about systemic racism.
 Do documentaries bore you to tears?
-Then make sure your learning is mixed with entertainment by watching shows like Blackish or Pose.
+Then make sure your learning is mixed with entertainment by watching shows that highlight diversity, like Blackish or Pose.